sid5432/pypdx/README.md

 This should create an executable <code>pypdx</code>.
 The usage is as follows:

 <blockquote><pre>
-USAGE: pypdx pdx-file.xml dns [dump [remove_all_first]]
+USAGE: pypdx pdx-file.xml dsn [dump [remove_all_first]]
      - pdx-file.xml: this is the PDX XML file
-     - dns: can be a SQLite3 file (the program will create one if it does not exist; use the extension .sqlite3 : or it can be the DNS connection string for a PostgreSQL database : if dns is 'pg', the default database 'pdx' on localhost (port 5432) and username 'pdxuser' will be used
+     - dsn: can be a SQLite3 file (the program will create one if it does not exist; use the extension .sqlite3 : or it can be the dsn connection string for a PostgreSQL database : if dsn is 'pg', the default database 'pdx' on localhost (port 5432) and username 'pdxuser' will be used
      - dump: 1 or 0; to dump to a JSON file pdx-dump.json (optional)
      - remove_all: 1 or 0; remove all records from the tables first (optional);
      -           : WARNING: this will delete *all* existing parts, BOM, etc., records from the database